owncast/owncast.github.io/releases/owncast-0.1.0.md

 **Note** that any CSS you had written for previous releases of Owncast will not be compatible with the new version, as the entire web frontend changed.

-Read more about the appearance customization page in the [Appearance customization](/docs/configuration/appearance) guide.
+Read more about the appearance customization page in the [Appearance customization](/docs/appearance/) guide.

 ## Insert custom Javascript

 Under the **General** settings page you can add custom Javascript to your Owncast instance's web page.
-Read more about this in the [documentation](/docs/configuration/custom-javascript).
+Read more about this in the [documentation](/docs/custom-javascript/).

 ## Streaming keys and admin password

 Previously the admin password and stream key were the same.
 Due to requests these have been split up, and you can now create any number of streaming keys.
 Most people will continue to not need this functionality, but if you have a specific use case where you have multiple streamers, and you don't want any of them to access the admin for some reason, this is now possible.

-**By default the admin password and single stream key are both the same**.
+**By default the admin password and single stream key are both the same**, however.
 So you should see no difference when upgrading to this new release.

 ## Custom emoji